The Ultimate Guide to User Acceptance Testing (UAT)

 1. UAT prerequisites: project scope and objectives

-For example, at Marker.io, we’ve recently made it possible for members to join their team when detecting an existing company email.
+For instance, at Marker.io, we now enable members to auto-join their team when detecting a matching company email.

-• Technical objectives have been met.
-Any new sign-up with an existing @company.com email seamlessly joins the company.com team;
+- Technical objectives have been met.
+In this case, any new sign-up with an existing @company.com email automatically joins the company.com team;

-All in all, defining your project scope saves a ton of headaches down the line.
+All in all, defining your project scope saves a ton of headaches.

 2. Prepare and document workflows & wireframes